matthewjz-lyonsk6/notes/README.md

 # 2024-03-02
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always write concise, well-documented code, as this will make it easier for others to understand and contribute to your project.
 Don't be afraid to ask for help or advice from others, because this can lead to you learning new skills and solving problems more quickly.
 Finally, always be open to learning and trying new technologies and programming languages, which will keep you ahead of the curve and ready for new challenges.

+# 2024-03-03
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles serve as guidelines for writing clean, maintainable, and scalable code that's easier to understand, modify, and extend over time.
+They remind us to design modules with a clear purpose, make our code open for extension but closed for modification, ensure classes adhere to the substitutability rule, avoid unnecessary dependencies through interfaces, and invert control by depending on abstractions rather than concretions."